-Fail OutThis function enables the user to define a specified value that the main current output will go to under fault conditions.
-When the Relay Option Board is installed, the display will read Fail Out #1.
-When enabled to ON, the output may be forced to the current value set in Fail Val (next item.)
+This function enables the user to define a specified value that the main current output will go to under fault conditions When enabled to ON, the output may be forced to the current value set in Fail Val (next item.)
 With the Fail Out setting of ON, and a Fail Val setting of 6.5 mA, any alarm condition will cause the current loop output to drop outside the normal operating range to exactly 6.5 mA, indicating a system failure that requires attention.